Ian Newton – Chairperson

 Kay was lucky enough to find Aikido many years ago and managed to achieve Shodan which was one of the proudest moments of her life.
 To find that David had a common interest in helping and improving life for people who have disabilities inspired her to be part of the committee.
 She now enjoyings watching the service grow and the trainees achieving.

 Wendy Dangerfield – Secretary

 Wendy holds two roles with Compass, one as Secretary on the Board of Management and the other as Office Manager.
 The Office Manager role sees her overseeing payroll, creditors, customers, financial reporting as well as managing upgrades to the different Education & Training centres.

 The Secretary role sees her providing financial reports to the Board, preparing annual budgets and being part of the decision making for the future of the organisation.
 She is a born and bred Sunshine Coast girl and proud of it.

 Brendan grew up in country Queensland (Stanthorpe) before completing his secondary education (Marist Bros Ashgrove) and tertiary education (a Bachelor of Laws at QUT) in Brisbane.

-After being admitted as a Solicitor of the Supreme Court of Queensland in 1989 and specialising in litigation in Brisbane, Brendan and his wife Lisa moved to the Sunshine Coast in 1992 and Brendan joined Garland Waddington.
+After being admitted as a Solicitor of the Supreme Court of Queensland in 1989 and specialising in litigation in Brisbane, Brendan and his wife Lisa moved to the Sunshine Coast in 1992.
 Brendan’s particular areas of expertise include building and construction law, insolvency, and commercial litigation.
 Brendan has recently established his own legal firm, Bathersby Legal, in the heart of Maroochydore CBD.